Uwe Boll: Financing

 Boll's films have often performed poorly at the box office in the United States and around the world.
 House of the Dead, which was budgeted at $12 million, made $5.73 million in its opening weekend, Alone in the Dark, which was budgeted at $20 million, made $5.1 million, and BloodRayne, which was made for $25 million, made $2.42 million.

 Boll was criticized in 2005 regarding his funding method, attributed to a loophole in the German tax laws that was finally closed in 2006.
 In the DVD commentary of Alone in the Dark, Boll explains how he used to fund his films: "[...] the reason I am able to do these kind of movies is I have a tax shelter fund in Germany, and if you invest in a movie in Germany you get basically fifty percent back from the government."

-Uwe Boll directed films have generated $41.3 million worldwide.
+Boll-directed films have cost almost $60 million to make, and have generated $41.3 million worldwide.